 I had to delve into my past for clues

 As a child I barely spoke.
 This was my response to years of my father's verbal and emotional tirades that included regular bouts of screaming "Shut up!" and "I hate you!" in my face.
 One day at the age of sixteen, my True Power signaled that it had had enough.
 As my father's rage burst forth, my inner strength activated a scream that reached the heavens and guaranteed that my father never screamed at me again.
-I had witnessed the first glimpse of my True Power.
+I had finally spoken my truth.

 Two steps forward, one step back

 As I stumbled through my teens and twenties, I overspent, drank too much and went from one totally dysfunctional relationship to another.
-I tried to gain power in the only ways I knew how: acting out of anger and aggression.
+I tried to gain control in the only ways I knew how to: acting out of anger and aggression.
 I managed to graduate from University with a degree in Family Studies; I fell in love with helping youth find their voice.
 Yet, I couldn't speak up for what I wanted.
 I couldn't put up boundaries.
 I still felt utterly powerless.

 Your compassionate strength will always find a way to emerge

 The year 2008 was a period of deep healing that allowed me to finally release the past.
 I settled on a more balanced way of being.
 I spoke more softly.
 I opened my heart.
 I found a bottomless well of self-love to draw from.
 I realized that my father had acted from deeply rooted feelings of powerlessness, not from hatred.
 This new perspective allowed me to forgive my father and build a relationship with him that gets better with each passing year.
-I became a Holistic Nutritionist and Reiki Master/Teacher and committed to helping others discover their True Self, their ultimate source of Power.
+I became a Holistic Nutritionist and Reiki Master/Teacher and committed to helping others discover their True Self, their ultimate source of truth, their voice.
 I felt completely transformed, but more like myself than I'd ever been.

 No matter what has happened to you.

 On the lighter side...when I'm not helping good girls say yes to their heart, I can be found: